 After the fact the students told me that when the lights started flashing they had no idea what was going on – just that I suddenly ‘went into overdrive’ and started typing away madly.
 From my point of view I was just doing what seemed best – but it went down in history as ‘the time when Chris knew there was something wrong with the network by looking at the flashing lights’ … well I guess there are worse things to be remembered for! 🙂

 Thanks to to Chris and the team for taking the time to tell us their PaperCut story!

 We’d love to hear from more PaperCut System Administrators from around the globe.
 If you’ve got an interesting print management or system administration story to tell, or just want to show the world your workplace then we’d love to hear from you!
 Just email us here in support and we’ll get in contact with you as soon as we can.

-This entry was posted in General, Interviews.
+This entry was posted in General, Interviews and tagged company, people.
 Bookmark the permalink.